apache/gravitino/docs/glossary.md

 - A connector module for integrating Gravitino with Trino.

+## Trino Gravitino Connector Documentation

+-  Documentation providing information on using the Trino connector to access metadata in Gravitino.

 ## Ubuntu

 - A Linux distribution based on Debian, widely used for cloud computing and servers.

+## Unit Test

+- A type of testing where individual components or functions of a program are tested to ensure they work as expected in isolation.

 ## URI